-Oldham's isoseismal map.
+Oldham's intensity distribution map.

 On his map Oldham, with very few exceptions, does not show individually the intensity points he used to produce the contours of his isoseismal map (Figure 1).
-His first and highest isoseismal, (corresponding approximately to Intensity X, Rossi-Forel), has a radius of 160 km, and includes the regions in which serious damage occurred to buildings.
+The highest isoseismal, marked 1 (corresponding approximately to Intensity X, Rossi-Forrel), which has a radius of 160 km, includes the regions in which serious damage occurred to buildings.
 Within this innermost isoseismal, Oldham defines the boundary of what he calls the epicentral area, that contains the Shillong Plateau, defined in the south by the towns of Rangpur, Tura, Cherrapunji and Silchar, and in the north by Dhubri, Bobgalgaon, Gauhati and Shillong, an area which extends to the north across the Brahmaputra river valley, towards the hills of Assam and Bhutan.
-The epicentral area was drawn so as to enclose the districts where ground cracks were observed, or dislocations measured by the trigonometrical survey, as well as places at which large numbers of aftershocks were felt.
+The epicentral area was drawn so as to enclose the districts in which ground cracks were observed, or dislocations measured by the trigonometrical survey, as well as places at which large numbers of aftershocks were felt.
+It is not clear whether maximum damage was also one of the considerations (Bilham and England 2001)..